 Money Done Right may be compensated if you make a purchase after clicking on a link.

 Are you excited about buying a new home?
-Whether you will become a first-time homebuyer or simply want to move into a new home, you should be excited!
-You probably already realize that you are embarking on an action-packed adventure ride – full of financial budgeting, escrow payments, real estate meetings and more!
+Whether you’ll become a first-time homebuyer or simply want to move into a new home, you should be excited!
+You probably already realize that you are embarking on an action-packed adventure ride – full of financial budgeting, escrow payments, real estate meetings, and more!

 You may have even calculated a pricing range or even an exact sales figure that will get you the home of your dreams.
 Before you start your victory dance, though, you must take a moment to calculate the hidden costs of buying a home as well.
 The truth is that the sticker price you see in that real estate listing or on the “For Sale” sign in the yard is most of the iceberg.
 However, your budget still needs to leave plenty of room for the tip of buying a new home.